Juneteenth: A Celebration of Freedom

 Celebrate Juneteenth on Florida’s Historic Coast

-Juneteenth is a day to celebrate the end of slavery and the progress that has been made in the fight for equality.
-St. Augustine has its own place in Black history, being one of the earliest settlements for freed African Americans and one of many locations where the struggle for Civil Rights took place.
+Juneteenth is a day to celebrate the end of slavery and honor the progress made in the ongoing fight for equality.
+St. Augustine holds a unique place in Black history as one of the earliest settlements for freed African Americans and a significant site in the Civil Rights Movement.
+Throughout the month of June, special events, concerts, and exhibitions will highlight the contributions of those who shaped our community and helped move the nation forward.

 Related Content: